 Holy Family Elementary School, the official name, has always been referred to as Holy Family Grade School, the name we continue to use.
 Holy Family Girls' High School College Preparatory is across the street on Lomita Avenue Holy Family Grade School has been an exceptional educational institution since 1925.
 The Sisters of Charity of the Blessed Virgin Mary opened and staffed the elementary school and provided an excellent Catholic education for children of families in the Glendale area.
 The charisma and traditions of the Sisters continues through the dedication of the present lay principal and staff.
 The present lay principal and staff have consistently compiled and analyzed annually updated data (cultural, demographic, financial, survey, interview) that identified major changes or trends since the last Self Study.
 The ethnic composition of the student body reflects the City of Glendale's demographics and reflects the very definition of Catholic, which is "all inclusive."
-Ninety percent of the students are of Asian or Hispanic descent and ten percent of the students are Anglo or African-American.
-Special consideration has been given to the demographics of the surrounding neighborhood and the City of Glendale as a whole.
+Ninety percent of the students are of Asian or Hispanic descent and ten percent of the surrounding neighborhood and the City of Glendale as a whole.
 The school serves families from the parish and from the surrounding area.
-The majority of the students are from families whose parents work in medical, law, or film/computer related professions.
+The majority of the students are form families whose parents work in medical, law, or film/computer related professions.
 The majority of the families' incomes are sufficient to meet their financial obligations to the school.
 Twenty-one percent of the current families receive financial assistance.
 Some families live in the southern and central part of the city where pockets of poverty exist.